Published in The Fringed Gentian™

 Information on paying by check or by credit card is found there also.

-For changes to your mailing address or email address, please contact Membership Coordinator Christi Bystedt at this email address. or Friends of the Wild Flower Garden, Membership, P.O.
+For changes to your mailing address or email address, please contact our coordinator Christi Bystedt at this email address. or Friends of the Wild Flower Garden, Support, P.O.
 Box 3793, Minneapolis, MN 55403-0793.

 Directors elected at annual meeting - September 18, 2022